Powerlearnproject/se-assignment-day-2-git-and-github-peterkyalo/README.md

 Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?

-Public 			vs. 				Private Repositories
+Public Repositories

+Public Repository
-Feature		Public Repository			Private Repository Visibility		Anyone can see and clone		Only authorized users can access Collaboration	Open-source projects benefit	Best for sensitive projects Security		Code is exposed to the public	Code remains private
+Anyone can see and clone
+Open-source projects benefit
+Code is exposed to the public

+Private Repositories
+Private Repository
+Only authorized users can access
+Best for sensitive projects
+Code remains private

 Public repositories help in open-source contributions, while private ones protect sensitive information.